tommasocarraro/LTNtorch/README.md

 # Installation

+It is possible to install LTNtorch using `pip`.

+`pip install LTNtorch`

-If you install LTNtorch by cloning this repository, make sure to install all the requirements.
+Alternatively, it is possible to install LTNtorch by cloning this repository.
+In this case, make sure to install all the requirements.

 `pip3 install -r requirements.txt`